HarryHsing/EchoInk/README.md

 bash ./src/scripts/run_grpo_image_audio_avqa.sh
 ```
 > 📝 Set `per_device_train_batch_size=1` as in previous R1-V setups
-> 📝 To use custom data, follow the JSON format in `make_omniInstruct_r1_dataset.py` for audio–image or audio–video tasks.
+> 📝 To use custom data, follow the JSON format in `./src/make_omniInstruct_r1_dataset.py` for audio–image or audio–video tasks.
 > 📝 See [Qwen2.5-Omni issue #205](https://github.com/QwenLM/Qwen2.5-Omni/issues/205) if you run into a dtype mismatch error.
+> ⚙️ Trained on 8×A100 (80G) GPUs; also supported on 4×A100 (80G).

 ## Evaluation